Today we’d like to introduce you to Tatyana Figueiredo.

 Later on, I became a member of a theatre group called Cia Hojerizah, where I volunteered as an actress.
 I then started teaching acting for young actors and helped direct a couple of theater plays.
 Soon I was performing heavily, like on stage in the professional acclaimed play “Francesca” Directed by Roberto Lage and written by Luis Alberto de Abreu, as well as performed in several films, like “Julie” directed by Sergio Minehira and starring Johnnas Oliva and I, to which I was nominated for Best Actress.
 My life changed paths when I attended a workshop run by Margie Haber back in Sao Paulo, Brazil.
 She did a workshop teaching her acting technique for auditions over the course of 3 days.
 On the last day, she held an audition where she would select one person to come to Hollywood and do her intensive course for free.
 When I was taking her classes, I had to use a translator to understand what she was saying, as I had not learned English yet.
 Some of the actors got a chance to do the exercises directly with her because they could speak English, but not me.

-No, it hasn’t.
-Learning English was a very hard process for me.
+In the beginning, learning English was a very hard process for me.
 I didn’t speak it when I was in Brazil, and when I started learning, I was in my twenties, which made it harder to learn a new language as opposed to when we are young.
 I also still struggle with the American accent.
 I have been taking accent reduction classes to minimize accent and hopefully get more chances to book an audition in the future.
-I also have been struggling with the immigration process.
-It has always been hard to manage the work visa in America and other important documents that make it possible for you to stay and work.
-Even though I got married two years ago, I am still in the process of filing for a green card and work permit.